 Your ski jacket is your best friend on the slopes.
 It keeps you warm in the sub-zero temperatures, protects you from snowfall and wipeouts, and of course, is fundamental to your look.
 Choosing the right one doesn't have to be a challenge - here are the main things you should be looking out for.

 A hardshell is a waterproof and wind-resistant jacket designed to stand up to pretty much anything, which makes them ideal for the backcountry.
-They're not insulated, but form the outer part of your layering system, and can be easily packed away when you're hiking uphill, but for the more casual skier, a hardshell might not be the best choice as they're not as breathable as a softshell.
+They're not insulated, but form the outer part of your layering system, and can be easily packed away when you're hiking uphill.
+For the more casual skier, a hardshell might not be the best option as they're not as breathable as a softshell jacket.

 A softshell jacket is a versatile layer which can be worn as either a mid-layer or outer layer.
 Softshell jackets are usually treated with a durable water repellent (DWR) coating, but aren't waterproof, so if you're expecting heavy snow or heading into the backcountry, you'll need a hardshell jacket to wear over your softshell.

 Slim-fit jackets are a good choice for technical skiers, as they reduce drag and give you better control over your movement down the slopes - and let's be honest, they look great too.
 You may need to choose a size up to allow room for your layers underneath.